datalab-dev/ucd_library_libguide_chatbot/libbot_demo/libbotR/README.md

         5. That's it!
 Now Ollama can run in the background on your machine, and can therefore be used by the `libbotR` package successfully.

--   `ollamar` = an R package that interfaces with the Ollama software backend, allowing us to use the language models directly from R—for tasks like the ones needed for the `libbotR` chatbot (e.g. getting text-embeddings).
+-   `ollamar` = an R package that interfaces with the Ollama software back-end, allowing us to use the language models directly from R—for tasks like the ones needed for the `libbotR` chat-bot (e.g. getting text-embeddings).

     -   [INSTALLATION]: